Informatievlaanderen/VSDS-Onboarding-Example/broker-setup/README.md

 ```
 > **Notes**:
 > * the `tree:fragmentationStrategy` is a list `(...)` containing one fragmentation `[...]` of type `tree:HierarchicalTimeBasedFragmentation` which groups together (_bucketizing_) members by property `tree:fragmentationPath dcterms:modified` organizing it in a structure up to `tree:maxGranularity "hour"`.
-> * we set the `tree:pageSize` of the view to 20 members which does not affect our structure nodes but does limit the number of members returned per page node.
+> * we set the `tree:pageSize` of the view to 50 members which does not affect our structure nodes but does limit the number of members returned per page node.
 > * for this view we chose to offer at most 7 minutes of data by definiting a sliding time window retention policy `ldes:DurationAgoPolicy` with the `tree:value` specified as a [ISO8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).

-To allow retrieving a part of the data collection [by location](#around-the-world-around-the-world) we add a [by-location definition](./broker-server/definitions/occupancy.by-location.ttl).
+In addition, we add a [by-location definition](./broker-server/definitions/occupancy.by-location.ttl) to allow retrieving a part of the data collection [by location](#around-the-world-around-the-world).
 The relevant parts are:
 ```text
 tree:fragmentationStrategy ([
   a tree:GeospatialFragmentation ;